Aboudoc/MultiCall-MultiDelegatecall/README.md

 `MultiDelegatecall` is a handy smart contract that enables a contract to execute multiple functions in a single transaction.

 In opposition with `call`, `delegatecall` allows to preserve the context (for example `msg.sender`)

+## Multi Delegatecall Vulnerability

+`MultiDelegatecall` can be a dangerous contract to add to other contract.

+In this example, we can increase the balance several times by using `MultiDelegatecall` on `mint()`

 ### Further reading